calvinfeng/study-guide/doc/scalability.md

 __Misconception__: NoSQL doesn't mean No SQL at all, it means Not Only SQL.
 Thus, NoSQL database actually can do JOINs and relational query

+### NoSQL
+If you're dealing with phenomenally huge amount of data, it can be too tedious and the probability of error increases.
+In that situation, you may need to consider going with a non-relational database.
+A non-relational database just stores data without explicit and structured mechanisms to link data from different tables to one another.

 #### MongoDB
 A NoSQL database stores rows as something that's similar to a JSON object.
 NoSQL database does not have tables, it has collections.
 It means a collection